jfcloutier/karma_agency/notes/agency/policies.md

   * to disrupt it, increase or stabilize the values of the observed, trending belief
   * to further it, decrease the values of the observed, trending belief

-### Impacting an ending belief
+### Impacting an end belief

-An *ending* belief captures the fact that an observation from a previous timeframe has disappeared from all timeframes since.
+An *end* belief captures the fact that an observation from a previous timeframe has disappeared from all timeframes since.

-To further an ending belief is simply to prevent the ended onservation from being made again (to keep it "ended"), whereas disrupting it is to make the observation again (to "un-end" it).
+To further an end belief is simply to prevent the ended onservation from being made again (to keep it "ended"), whereas disrupting it is to make the observation again (to "un-end" it).

 ## Impacting a belief by executing a policy